pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 --- middle

 # Introduction
-   This document provides the SCIM definitions, overview, concepts, flows, scenarios, and use cases.
-It also provides a list of the requirements derived from the use cases.
-   The document's objective helps understanding the design and applicability of the SCIM schema [RFC7643] and SCIM protocol [RFC7644].
-   Unlike the practice of some protocols like Application Bridging for Federated Access Beyond web (ABFAB) and SAML2 WebSSO, SCIM provides provisioning and de-provisioning of resources in a separate context from authentication (aka just-in-time provisioning).
+This document provides definitions, overview, concepts, flows, scenarios, and use cases implementers may need to understand the design and applicability of the SCIM schema [RFC7643] and SCIM protocol [RFC7644].
+Unlike the practice of some protocols like Application Bridging for Federated Access Beyond web (ABFAB) and SAML2 WebSSO, SCIM provides provisioning and de-provisioning of resources in a separate context from authentication.
    This document will describe the different construct that we have in the SCIM protocol and will describe the most typical use case that we will find in the implementation, will also help identify the interactions between the different orchestrators roles and guide on how each other define the SCIM protocol.
-   SCIM is a protocol where it relies on one-to-one interaction, in a HTTP client-server model.
+   SCIM is a protocol that relies on one-to-one interaction, in a HTTP client-server model.
 Any interaction is based on a trigger that will start a CRUD action on one or many resources.

 # Terminology
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119] when they appear in ALL CAPS.
 These words may also appear in this document in lowercase as plain English words, absent their normative meanings.
 Here is a list of acronyms and abbreviations used in this document: